themindfulbit/td/_content/1-episodes/2014-02-07-066-files-in-the-cloud.md

 ### The Next Big Round of Innovation
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="26:00" }}

 When  something like sync is designed to fade into the background, the whole thing can seem a bit stale.
-The next innovation might involve more abstraction to the cloud, like [Evernote](https://evernote.com/‎), but hopefully some of it will be finding new convenient ways to access our data from anywhere, like [TextDrop](https://www.textdropapp.com/home/Home) .
+The next round of innovation might involve more abstraction to the cloud, like [Evernote](https://evernote.com/‎), but hopefully some of it will be finding new convenient ways to access our data from anywhere, like [TextDrop](https://www.textdropapp.com/home/Home) .

 > {{ theme:partial src="aside-header" voice="potatowire" text="Until next week" }}
 >